bowerscodes/javascript-basics/README.md

   }
 };
 ```
-*where `let cycled = index % array.length` cycles throuh the array if the index is greater than its length.*
+*where `let cycled = index % array.length` cycles through the array if the index is greater than its length.*

 It is also common to need to sum an array of integers: